semirachristianjacob-commits/MedFusion-Integrated-Health-Data-System-/README.md

 - It should have a delete option for patient because it is limited
 - Add a database records for permanent records
 - Implement or add GUI
+- Fix the menu for it to become presentable